 \section{Introduction}

-Graphs in this paper have finite vertex sets, no loops and no parallel edges.
+We denote the set of all positive integers by $\poi$.
+Graphs in this paper have finite vertex sets, no loops, and no parallel edges.
 Given a graph $G=(V(G),E(G))$, the chromatic number and the clique number of $G$ are denoted, respectively, by $\chi(G)$ and $\omega(G)$.
 A graph class $\mca{C}$ is \textit{hereditary} if $\mca{C}$ is closed under taking induced subgraphs, and $\mca{C}$ is \textit{{\rm(}polynomially{\rm)} $\chi$-bounded} if there is a (polynomial) function $f:\poi\rightarrow\poi$ such that $\chi(G)\leq f(\omega(G))$ for every $G\in \mca{C}$.
 The study of $\chi$-bounded classes is a central topic in structural graph theory; see \cite{scotticm, survey} for surveys.

-In this paper, we focus on $\chi$-boundedness in the class bull-free graphs.
-A \textit{bull} is a graph obtained from a four-vertex path by adding a vertex that is adjacent to the two middle vertices of the path.
+This work focuses on $\chi$-boundedness in the class of bull-free graphs.
+A \textit{bull} is a graph obtained from a four-vertex path by adding a vertex adjacent to the two middle vertices of the path.
 A graph $G$ is \textit{bull-free} if no induced subgraph of $G$ is a bull.

-The class of bull-free graphs is not $\chi$-bounded because triangle-free graphs are bull-free and there are triangle-free graphs of arbitrarily large chromatic number \cite{mycielski}.
-Thomass\'{e}, Trotignon and Vu\v{s}kovi\'{c} \cite{tripaper} proved that the latter is in fact the only obstruction to $\chi$-boundedness for bull-free graphs.
-For all $c,t\in \poi$, let $\mca{B}_{t}$ be the class of all bull-free graphs in which every induced subgraph of clique number at most $c$ has chromatic number at most $t$.
+The class of bull-free graphs is not $\chi$-bounded since triangle-free graphs are bull-free, and there are triangle-free graphs of arbitrarily large chromatic number \cite{mycielski}.
+Thomass\'{e}, Trotignon, and Vu\v{s}kovi\'{c} \cite{tripaper} proved that the latter is in fact the only obstruction to $\chi$-boundedness for bull-free graphs.
+For all $t\in \poi$, let $\mca{B}_{t}$ be the class of all bull-free graphs whose triangle-free induced subgraphs have chromatic number at most $t$.